Opposition members walk out from Parliament panel meet after demand to discuss Manipur denied | Law-Order

 Opposition members walk out from Parliament panel meet after demand to discuss Manipur denied

-The chairperson had informed both MPs separately the inability to hold meetings urgently on the Manipur situation, as three meetings on prison reforms have been scheduled for July.A total of seven members, including the chairman, attended the meeting.
+Earlier too, OBrien and Singh had written to Brijlal urging him to hold a meeting to discuss the situation in Manipur.
+The chairperson had informed both MPs separately about the inability to hold meetings urgently on the Manipur situation, as three meetings on prison reforms have been scheduled for July.A total of seven members, including the chairman, attended the meeting.

 - Country: